 Often described as the "Norman Rockwell of Cheesecake," artist Gil Elvgren is best known for his pin-up girl artwork that graced calendars, magazine ads and billboards for decades.
 Elvgren would have rivaled Rockwell in painting the idyllic family life images if he had not found his niche in pin-up girls.
 However, it was that niche that helped to make him a household name and distinguish him from his rivals/colleagues like Rockwell and Haddon Sundblom.
-But what many people do not realize is that Elvgren was also an accomplished advertising artist who included The
+But what many people do not realize is that Elvgren was also an accomplished advertising artist who included The Coca-Cola Company as one of his many clients.

 Born Gillette Elvgren in St. Paul, Minnesota, on March 15, 1914, he was an only child.
 Gil's father was a Swedish immigrant who owned a paint store in St. Paul with an art supply section in the back; his father passed on his artistic talents and lifelong love for art to his son.